p-project/p-deployer/README.md

 ./deploy.py
 ```

-You may pass an optional argument to clone using https method instead of ssh:
+You may pass an optional argument to clone using `https` method instead of `ssh`:

 ```sh
 ./deploy.py https